giraffekey/griffindb-js/README.md

 # griffin

-Griffin is a decentralized, offline-first, document-oriented database built on the Sia blockchain.
+Griffin is a decentralized, offline-first, key-value based, document-oriented database built on the Sia blockchain.

 ## Usage